sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

    :align: center
    :width: 60%

-Once you upload zip file of Cutsom Processors from local machine, press ``IMPPORT`` button to import it.
+Once you upload zip file of Custom Processors from local machine, press ``IMPORT`` button to import it.

 .. figure:: ../_assets/developer-guide/selimp.png
    :alt: Custom Processor
    :align: center
    :width: 60%

-NOTE: you can import multiple ``Cutsom Processors`` at a time too.
+NOTE: you can import multiple ``Custom Processors`` at a time too.

-Once you Click on IMPORT button, success message will display on imported Cutsom Processors.
+Once you Click on IMPORT button, success message will display on imported Custom Processors.

 .. figure:: ../_assets/developer-guide/successimp.PNG
    :alt: Custom Processor
    :align: center
    :width: 60%

-After success import, you can view those ``Cutsom Processors`` in Cutsom Processors list page.
+After success import, you can view those ``Custom Processors`` in Custom Processors list page.

 .. figure:: ../_assets/developer-guide/importedprocessor.PNG
    :alt: Custom Processor
    :align: center
    :width: 60%

-Now you can use those Cutsom Processors in your workflow.
+Now you can use those Custom Processors in your workflow.